YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 > Which classes are not subclasses of Account?
 * `SavingsAccount`, `OverdrawnAccount`, `CheckingAccount`, `MortgageAccount`, `ClosedAccount`

+Level 5: Resource response with Reference:

+> Please review the [Generalization](https://mycourses2.mcgill.ca/) part of the Class Diagram lecture.

 #### Inherited feature does not make sense for subclass